 During high school, you may have taken Advanced Placement (AP) tests.
 If you indicated on the AP exam that your scores should be sent to UB (or if you otherwise requested scores sent to UB), your AP credits should appear on your Transfer Credit Report.

-If your AP credit does not appear on your Academic Advisement report, here are the steps you should take before contacting the Student Response Center:
+If your AP credit does not appear on your Academic Advisement report, here are the steps you should take before contacting 1Capen:

 - Call College Board’s toll-free number 1-888-CALL-4-AP.